Paramus Breast Reduction in Paramus, New Jersey

-The specific technique used for breast reduction surgery may vary by patient, depending on how much excess skin and breast glandular tissue must be removed, if the patient has overly enlarged areolas (the darker-pigmented skin surrounding the nipples) that must be reduced and her aesthetic objectives for surgery.
+The specific technique used for breast reduction surgery in Paramus NJ depends on how much excess skin and breast glandular tissue must be removed, and if the patient has overly enlarged areolas that must be reduced.

-During consultation, Dr. Breslow or Dr. Farkas evaluates the patient’s unique anatomy and listens to her aesthetic concerns before recommending an appropriate treatment option to satisfy the patient’s individual needs.
-Drs.
-Breslow and Farkas typically offer the following surgical approaches and corresponding incision patterns for breast reduction:
+During a breast reduction consultation, Dr. Breslow or Dr. Greaney evaluate the patient’s unique anatomy and listens to her aesthetic concerns before recommending an appropriate treatment option to satisfy her individual needs.
+The board certified plastic surgeons who have extensive experience in an array of plastic surgery procedures typically offer the following surgical approaches and corresponding incision patterns:

-- An “anchor” incision pattern.
-This approach to breast reduction surgery involves making three incisions, one placed around the outer circumference of the areola, a vertical incision that extends down the front of the breast and a horizontal incision positioned beneath the natural breast fold.
+- An “anchor” incision pattern — This approach involves making three incisions, one placed around the outer circumference of the areola, a vertical incision that extends down the front of the breast, and a horizontal incision positioned beneath the natural breast fold.
 This approach is best for women who need an extensive degree of breast tissue and areola reduction.

-- A “lollipop” incision pattern.
-The vertical breast reduction technique involves the use of a modified incision approach, for less scarring.
-With this method, the New Jersey breast reduction surgeon uses the periareolar incision that extends around the outer edge of the areola and the vertical incision running down the front of the breast.
-This approach yields more natural-looking results, but may not be a suitable treatment option for everyone.
+- A “lollipop” incision pattern — The vertical breast reduction technique involves the use of a modified incision approach, for less or minimal scarring.
+With this method, the surgeon uses the periareolar incision that extends around the outer edge of the areola, and a vertical incision running down the front of the breast.
+This breast reduction approach yields more natural-looking results, but may not be a suitable treatment option for every patient.

-Breast Reduction surgery is performed on an outpatient basis, under general anesthesia.
-The procedure takes about two hours, depending on the complexity of the patient’s surgical needs.
+Paramus breast reduction surgery is performed on an outpatient basis, under general anesthesia.
+The procedure takes approximately two hours, depending on the complexity of the patient’s surgical needs.

-With breast reduction surgery, Dr. Breslow or Dr. Farkas takes care not to remove too much breast tissue.
+With reduction mammoplasty surgery, Dr. Breslow and Dr. Greaney take care not to remove too much breast tissue.
 His goal is to help patients alleviate the discomfort caused by excessively large, pendulous breasts, while preserving their unique beauty.

-To schedule a personal consultation with Dr. Breslow or Dr. Farkas to learn how you can alleviate the physical and emotional discomfort caused by overly enlarged breasts, contact the Breslow Center for Plastic Surgery by calling (201) 444-9522.
+To schedule a personal consultation with Dr. Breslow or Dr. Greaney and learn how you can alleviate the physical and emotional discomfort caused by overly enlarged breasts with a breast reduction procedure, contact The Breslow Center for Plastic Surgery in Paramus, New Jersey today!